endlos99/xdt99/doc/MANUAL.md

 The upper address `yyyy` of an exclude range `xxxx-yyyy` is not included in the range, so range `6000-6000` is an empty range.
 Range addresses should always be even.

+Please also see the section on options with list arguments in the `xas99` manual.

 For unknown programs, excluding data segments is difficult.
 Thus, `xda99` offers an additional _run mode_ `-r` that observes static branch, call, and